socotecio/django-socio-grpc/docs/features/proto-serializers.rst

 BaseProtoSerializer is the base class for all proto serializers.
 It doesn't have any fields and is used to convert data into a gRPC message.

+It need to define the method to_proto_message to be able to correctly generate proto file.
+See :ref:`Proto generation <proto-generation>` for generation and :ref:`Request/Response format of grpc_action<grpc-action-request-response>` for expected return format.

 .. code-block:: python

+    from django_socio_grpc import proto_serializers

     class BaseProtoSerializer(proto_serializers.BaseProtoSerializer):
         def to_representation(self, el):